+Security / Transaction ------------ -------------

+Requirements

-Occupation / os.
-Security / Transaction Requirements Transferable securities and money market instruments Must be listed or traded on a Regulated Market.
+1. Transferable securities and money market instruments

+Must be listed or traded on a Regulated Market.

 Recently issued securities must include in their terms of issue a commitment to apply for official listing on a Regulated Market and such admission must be received within 12 months of issue.

-2. Money market instruments that do not meet the requirements in row 1 Must be subject (at the securities or issuer level) to regulation aimed at protecting investors and savings and must meet one of the following: • be issued or guaranteed by a central, regional or local authority, or a central bank of an EU Member State, the European Central Bank, the European Investment Bank, the EU, a public international body to which at least one EU Member State belongs, a sovereign nation, or a member state of a federation. • be issued by an undertaking of any securities that qualify under row 1 (with exception of recently issued securities). • be issued or guaranteed by a credit institution which has its registered office in a country which is an OECD Member State or a FATF State.
-Can also qualify if the issuer belongs to a category approved by the CSSF, is subject to investor protections that are equivalent to those described directly at left, and meets one of the following criteria: I is issued by a company with at least EUR 10 million in capital and reserves that publishes annual accounts consistent with fourth Directive 78/660/EEC.
-I is issued by an entity dedicated to financing a group of companies at least one of which is publicly listed.
-I is issued by an entity dedicated to financing securitisation vehicles that benefit from a banking liquidity line.
-3. Transferable securities and money market instruments that do not meet the requirements in rows 1 and 2 Limited to 10% of Sub-Fund assets.
-4. Units of UCITS or other UCIs that are not linked to the Fund Must be limited by constitutional documents to investing no more than 10% of assets in aggregate in other UCITS or other UCIs.
-If the target investment is an "other UCI", it must: invest in UCITS-allowable investments. be authorized by an EU Member State or by a state the CSSF considers to have equivalent laws on supervision, with adequate cooperation between authorities sufficiently ensured. issue annual and semi-annual reports that enable an assessment of assets, liabilities, income and operations over the reporting period. offer investor protections that are equivalent to those of a UCITS, in particular as to the rules on asset segregation, borrowing, lending and uncovered sales.
+2. Money market instruments that do not meet the requirements in row 1

+Must be subject (at the securities or issuer level) to regulation aimed at protecting investors and savings and must meet one of the following:

+- be issued or guaranteed by a central, regional or local authority, or a central bank of an EU Member State, the European Central Bank, the European Investment Bank, the EU, a public international body to which at least one EU Member State belongs, a sovereign nation, or a member state of a federation - be issued by an undertaking of any securities that qualify under row 1 (with exception of recently issued - be issued or guaranteed by a credit institution which has its registered office in a country which is an OECD Member State or a FATF State.

+Can also qualify if the issuer belongs to a category approved by the CSSF, is subject to investor protections that are equivalent to those described directly at left, and meets one of the is issued by a company with at least EUR 10 million in capital and reserves that publishes annual accounts consistent with fourth Directive 78/660/EEC following criteria:

+- is issued by an entity dedicated to financing a group of companies at least one of which is publicly listed - is issued by an entity dedicated to financing securitisation vehicles that benefit from a banking liquidity line

+3. Transferable securities and money market instruments that do not meet the requirements in rows 1 and 2

+Limited to 10% of Sub-Fund assets.

+4. Units of UCITS or other UCIs that are not linked to the Fund\

+Must be limited by constitutional documents to investing no more than 10% of assets in aggregate in other UCITS or other UCIs.
+If the target investment is an "other UCI", it

+- invest in UCITS-allowable investments - be authorized by an EU Member State or by a state the CSSF considers to have equivalent laws on supervision, with adequate cooperation between authorities sufficiently ensured - issue annual and semi-annual reports that enable an assessment of assets, liabilities, income and operations over the reporting period - offer investor protections that are equivalent to those of a UCITS, in particular as to the rules on asset segregation, borrowing, lending and uncovered sales

+5. Units of UCITS or other UCIs that are linked to the Fund\

+Must meet all requirements in row 4.

+The Fund's annual report must state the total annual management and advisory fees charged both to the Sub-Fund and to the UCITS/other UCIs in which the Sub-Fund has invested during the relevant period.

-The underlying UCITS/UCI cannot charge a Sub-Fund any
+The underlying UCITS/UCI cannot charge a Sub-Fund any fees for buying or redeeming shares.

-Fund policy: there is no net annual management fee
+Fund policy: there is no net annual management fee charged to a Sub-Fund by any linked UCITS/UCIs.